-Solopreneurs, or one-person companies, can be great target markets for copywriters.
 But writing for solopreneurs is a very different beast than writing for bigger companies.
 What’s the difference?
-Read on…
+And where do you find solopreneurs?

 Solopreneurs are a particularly excellent target market for two reasons.
 First, they’re generally well-versed in their area of expertise (health coaching, for example) but not nearly as adept at marketing.
 That gives you a big opportunity to help them.